natelistrom/natelistrom.github.io/_posts/2015-08-15-structure-vs-style.md

 reading_time: 6 min
 ---

-<p class="summary"><strong>Summary:</strong> Structure and style are each important for different reasons.
-Structure affects how a thing functions, while style affects how it's experienced and remembered.</p>

 ---

 <p class="dropCap">Years ago, there was a discussion in the online design community about the merits and demerits of using things like filters, drop shadows, gradients, bevel effects, and the like.
 At the time, CSS3 wasn’t even a thing yet.
 The discussion was about Photoshop and how to use it properly.
 More recently, designers have held a similar discussion about minimal design and then material design.</p>